verhagen/activity-tracker-notebook/src/documentation/activity.md

 `17:45-18:30` - Started activity at 17:45 and ended activity at 18:30 in in afternoon / evening.

-## Activity Description
+## Activity Note

-Just an additional description.
-Useful when reading back later.
+Additional information can be written as note with the activity.

 ## Why writing down activities is useful